 4. Escape Plan

 Should a fire happens in your home and the smoke detector is not functioning, you need to have a good escape plan as your fire prevention and safety guide at home.
-You may have as little as 30 seconds to get out of a burning house, so you cannot waste every seconds trying to figure out which way to go out from house.
+You may have as little as 30 seconds to get out of a burning house, so you cannot waste every second trying to figure out which way to go out of the house.
 Forty-two percent of houses do not have an escape plan, so if you do not have one, take the time tonight when all your family is together, and design a plan:

 - Walk through every room and draw a plan as you go around your house.

 - Mark where fire extinguishers are and where smoke detectors are in your house escape plan.